Wavegarden

-Wavegarden SL is an engineering enterprise dedicated to the research, design, manufacturing, installation, commissioning, and promotion of wave-generating systems and lagoons for surfing.
+Wavegarden SL is an engineering company dedicated to the research, design, manufacturing, installation, commissioning, and promotion of wave-generating systems and lagoons for surfing.
 The company's headquarters are in the Basque Country near San Sebastián, Northern Spain.
 The company employs over 60 full-time staff with departments in mechanical, civil, and electrical engineering, fluid dynamics, software development, water treatment, architecture, business development, and operations.

 All technologies are developed in-house and the company holds a range of international patents.

 Today, 6 Wavegarden surf parks are in operation: Adventure Park Snowdonia, North Wales; The Wave Bristol, England; URBNSURF in Melbourne, Sydney, Australia; Wavepark, Sihueng, South Korea; Alaia Bay, Sion, Switzerland and Lost Shore Surf Resort, Edinburgh, Scotland.
 Other Wavegarden surf parks are under construction in Brazil: Praia da Grama in San Paulo and Surfland in Garopaba.
 A further 30 projects are being developed in countries across 5 continents.

+In August 2025, Atlantic Park Surf in Virginia Beach, Virginia, became the first facility in North America to use the company's Wavegarden Cove technology.

 History

 Wavegarden was founded in 2005 in San Sebastián, Spain by spouses Josema Odriozola (Engineer) and Karin Frisch (Sports Economist), both avid surfers, who aimed to reproduce an authentic surfing experience beyond the ocean.
 Their objective was to find a way to share surfing with more people around the world by fusing science and creativity.
 This eventually led to the creation of modern-day surfing lagoons with unlimited ocean-like waves.